 A long road ahead

 A key example of this is the uneven progress made in ending early and forced marriage.
 One of the most universally ratified human rights conventions in the world, the Convention on the Elimination of Discrimination against Women (CEDAW), prohibits child marriage and affirms that marriage can only take place with a person’s free and full consent.
-Since 1994, more than 158 countries have passed legislation raising the minimum age of marriage to at least 18 years.
-But child marriage persists, even in places where it is illegal.
-Some 146 countries continue to have sub-national or customary laws allowing girls to be married below the age of 18 with parental consent.
+Yet child marriage persists, even in places where it is illegal.

 With other UN agencies and civil society organizations, UNFPA advocates for the development of international human rights standards and accountability frameworks.
 These help to track the implementation of recommendations on sexual and reproductive health and rights.
 UNFPA also works with regional and national human rights protection systems, including national human rights institutions.

 By strengthening national accountability and human rights protection systems, UNFPA helps monitor the delivery and quality of sexual and reproductive health services.